-FASTING and abstinence are a strong part of the Orthodox tradition.
+Fasting and abstinence are a strong part of the Orthodox tradition.
 There are two types of fasting and abstinence: discomfort and disability.
-When a person has a medical disability which affects the diet, please consult with the priest for an alternative option.
+When a person has a medical disability that affects the diet, please consult with the priest for an alternative option.
 When a person has discomfort (without medical disability), the following rubrics below are customary.

-Fasting includes that of Abstinence, and adds special requirements of its own.
+Fasting includes that of Abstinence and adds special requirements of its own.
 It affects both the kind and the quantity of food.
-On Fasting days we abstain from flesh-meat.
+On Fasting days, we abstain from flesh meat.
 We also limit the number and quantity of meals.
-It is customary to eat one full meal in a day, and not before twelve o’clock.
+It is customary to eat one full meal in a day and not before twelve o’clock.
 A collation, or about one-fourth of a meal, is also allowed.
-Most families have the collation at lunchtime and enjoy a full dinner together in the evening.
-All who have completed their twenty-first year are obligated to observe the fasts of the Church, unless exempted by their father confessor for medical reason.
+Most households have the collation at lunchtime and enjoy a full dinner together in the evening.
+All who have completed their twenty-first year are expected to observe the fasts of the Church unless exempted by their father’s confessor for medical reasons.

 DAYS OF FASTING include: